Learn more about ORK Framework’s features.

 The inventory is a crucial part of every RPG.
 Where else would you put all your items, money and equipment?
 ORK Framework allows you to have the inventory either be shared by a group, or individually for each combatant.

 Items can be separated into different item types.
-Useable items (like potions) can change a combatant’s status, use or teach new abilities, call events and other things.
+Useable items (like potions) can change a combatant’s status, use or teach new abilities and other things.

 Learn more about items here.